Embracing the Enemy: Example with full alignment

 \end{proposition}

-Proposition \ref{prop:theta0} shows that the principal switches on-path strategies midgame. \Cref{fig:gametree} provides the corresponding automaton representation of \cref{prop:theta0}.\footnote{An automaton representation that is common in the representation of repeated games groups relevant histories into (automaton) states.
-It avoids the need to track complicated game trees when we are interested in more than Markov Perfect Equilibria \citep[see][for details]{mailath2006repeated}.} The game begins with an exclusion phase (node $L^0$) in which we remain (edge $L$) until nature selects $R$ to lead for the first time (edge $R$).
-Now we transition irreversibly to the embracing phase (nodes $L$ and $R$).
-The principal fully endorses $R$, and nature determines the state each period (edges $L$ and $R$).
-If agent $R$ deviates, we enter a punishment phase (dashed edge) in which the principal unconditionally endorses $L$, leading to polarization ($y_L=0,y_R=1$) for eternity.
-Since $L$ has no incentive to deviate in the first place, his deviations can remain unpunished.
+Proposition \ref{prop:theta0} shows that the principal switches (on-path) strategies midgame.
+The game begins with an exclusion phase, which lasts until nature selects $E$ for the first time.
+Now, we transition irreversibly to the embracing phase.
+The principal asks the enemy to moderate and promises full endorsement in all future periods in return.
+The enemy complies to secure that endorsement.

-The principal's endorsement has two effects.
-It influences who gets selected to lead and serves as a reward for the agent's behavior.
-The principal wants agent $L$ to lead, but endorsing $L$ does not change $L$'s behavior when leading: $L$ already chooses the principal's ideal policy.
-However, if $R$ leads, the principal wants to discourage $R$ from choosing the principal's worst policy.
-She promises endorsement in exchange for policy moderation.\footnote{By our linearity (and thus constant-returns) assumption, we avoid the usual moderation through exploitation of decreasing returns as, e.g., in \citet{dixit2000dynamics,acemoglu2011power}.
-Assuming a concave loss function as in that literature only amplifies our effect.
-Also, note that, if $b \rightarrow 0$, $y_R^\ast$ remains bounded away from 1---a consequence of the $P$'s commitment power.}

-Endorsement implies that an agent takes the lead more often.
-He profits from leading in two ways: he values holding power per se, and he values using power to choose the policy.
-The principal only cares about the use of power.
-The principal therefore leverages her indifference over \emph{who} leads to influence \emph{how} they lead.
-By promising the enemy the lead more frequently in the future, the principal can ask him to choose a policy closer to her bliss point.
-The enemy complies because he is compensated for his concession by enjoying the value of holding power more often.

-These considerations only become relevant once the enemy leads for the first time.
-The reason is simply that past endorsements are sunk when it comes to incentives for the leading agent.
-Thus, before the enemy leads for the first time, it only matters \emph{who} leads next.
-The principal prefers her friend to lead, and therefore she tries to exclude the enemy.
-Once the enemy leads, however, the principal's main concern is to limit her losses from the enemy's choices.
-Promising indefinite full endorsement maximizes her net present value of future policy choices by both agents.
+The intuition behind this result comes from two observations: the constant-sum property across parties and the fact that the principal's payoff equals the friend's payoff net of his expected leadership rents (i.e., $b$ in periods when he leads and $0$ otherwise).
+The principal can increase the enemy's continuation payoff by promising him marginally more endorsement in the future.
+This promise gives the enemy two benefits: First, by being in power more often, the average policy in the future is closer to his bliss point.
+For the sake of the argument, say the change in the expected policy increases the continuation utility of the enemy by $\gamma>0$.
+Second, the enemy's average leadership rent in the future increases, resulting in a continuation utility gain of, say, $\omega>0$.
+Thus, the enemy's total continuation payoff increases by $\gamma{+}\omega$.